digital-societies-institute/digital-societies-institute/_posts/2018-02-10-contextual-identity-fixing-privacy.md

 main_picture: /images/posts/contextual_identity_picture.webp
 ---

-# Fixing the Privacy: Unique Identity vs. Contextual Identity
+# Fixing Privacy: Unique Identity vs. Contextual Identity

 **The concept of identity is a human construct, and it is time for a significant shift in how we think about it.**